 Interpreting Ancient Literature

 Ancient literature from Homer to late antiquity is studied in this module by focusing on a representative theme.
-Recent themes have been 'Perfomance and Persuasian' and 'Love and War'; Issues treated have included: the relationship of literature and society, oral culture, performance, genre, gender, religion and literature, and analysis of style.
+Recent themes have been 'Perfomance and Persuasian' and 'Love and War'.
+Issues treated have included: the relationship of literature and society, oral culture, performance, genre, gender, religion and literature, and artistry in historical writing.
 This is a required module for ancient historians since familiarity with how to handle ancient texts is essential for a proper appreciation of Greek and Roman history.
 For this module you will have eight 1-hour seminars over the year and two 1-hour lectures each week.

 In this module you will explore Greek and Roman art with the aim of gaining a broad overview of visual material from classical antiquity, by concentrating on a cross-section of the most famous objects and monuments of Greek and Roman culture.
 You will be introduced to temple-sculpture, statues, wall-paintings, buildings and coins, from 6th Century BC Greek sculptures to the 4th Century AD arch of Constantine in Rome.
 Material for this module is organised by theme and medium rather than in chronological order, starting with topography, sculpture and vase painting.
 This is a required module for ancient historians since familiarity with ancient artistic evidence is essential for a proper appreciation of Greek and Roman history.
 For this module you will have two 1-hour lectures each week and five 2-hour seminars over the course of your first year.